Import date from datetime from datetime import date # Create a date object hurricane_andrew = date(1992, 8, 24) # Which day of the week is the date? print(hurricane_andrew.weekday())

 Instructions

-• Create edt, a timezone object whose UTC offset is -4 hours.
+edt, atimezoneobject whose UTC offset is -4 hours. - Within the

 Did you know that despite being over 2,500 miles (4,200 km) wide (about as wide as the continential United States or the European Union) China has only one official timezone?
 There’s a second, unofficial timezone, too.
 It is used by much of the Uyghurs population in the Xinjiang province in the far west of China.